First-order Newton-type Estimator for Distributed Estimation and Inference: Methodology

 Based on the FONE for $\S^{-1} \a$, we present a distributed FONE for estimating $\tee^*$.
 Suppose the entire dataset with $N$ samples is distributed on $L$ local machines $\{\mathcal{H}_1,\mathcal{H}_2,\dots,\mathcal{H}_L\}$ (not necessarily evenly distributed).
 Our distributed FONE is a multi-round approach with $K$ rounds, where $K$ is a pre-specified constant.
 For each round $j=1,2,\dots, K$, with the initialization $\hat\tee_{j-1}$, we first calculate $\a=\frac1N\sum_{i=1}^N g(\hat\tee_{j-1},\xii_i)$ by averaging the subgradients from each local machine.
 Then we apply FONE (Algorithm \ref{algo:fone}) with $\a$ on the local machine with the largest sub-sample size.
 Since FONE is performed on one local machine, this iterative procedure does not incur any extra communication cost.
 The detailed algorithm is given in Algorithm \ref{algo:distributed_FONE}.
 In fact, the presented Algorithm \ref{algo:distributed_FONE} is essentially estimating $\hat\tee_0-\S^{-1} \a$ with $\a=\frac{1}{N} \sum_{i=1}^N g(\hat\tee_0, \xii_i)$ and $\hat\tee_0$ is a pre-given initial estimator.

 It is worthwhile noting that in contrast to DC-SGD where each local machine plays the same role, distributed FONE performs the update in \eqref{eq:dis_fone} only on one local machine.
 The convergence rate of distributed FONE will depend on the sub-sample size of this machine (see Theorems \ref{thm:d-fone} and \ref{thm:d-fone-non}).
 Therefore, to achieve the best convergence rate, we perform the update in \eqref{eq:dis_fone} on the machine with the largest sub-sample size and \emph{index it by the first machine} without loss of generality.
+We also note that since the first machine collects the gradient and performs FONE, the distributed FONE can be easily implemented in a de-centralized setting.

+Instead of using the first machine to compute FONE, one can further leverage the idea of the divide-and-conquer (DC) in the distributed FONE.
+In particular, one may let each local machine run FONE based on the aggregated gradient $\a$ simultaneously, and then take the average of all the local estimators on $L$ machines as $\hat{\tee}_{j}$ for the $j$-th round.

+Finally, we make a brief comment on the communication cost of distributed FONE.
+First, both the distributed FONE and DC-SGD are transmitting $p$-dimensional vectors from the local machines, which are usually considered as \emph{communication-efficient} distributed protocols in the literature.
+More precisely, DC-SGD only has one round communication and thus the communication cost on each local machine is $O(p)$.
+For distributed FONE, which requires $K$ rounds of communication, the total communication cost on each local machine is $O(Kp)$.
+However, we note that from Theorems \ref{thm:d-fone} and \ref{thm:d-fone-non} in our theoretical results below, the number of rounds $K$ only needs be a constant (instead of diverging to infinity).
+Therefore, the communication of the distributed FONE is on the same (asymptotic) order as DC-SGD.